shazChaudhry/docker-elastic/README.md

 **Prerequisite**
 * Infrastructre is setup in [Docker swarm mode](https://docs.docker.com/engine/swarm/)
-* On each cluster node, maximum map count check _(required for Elasticsearch)_ is set by running `sysctl -w vm.max_map_count=262144` command
+* On each cluster node, ensure maximum map count check _(required for Elasticsearch)_ is set
+  * `sysctl -w vm.max_map_count=262144` command
-* On each cluster node, grant explicit access to the Metricbeat user with a filesystem ACL by running `setfacl -m u:1000:rw /var/run/docker.sock` command.
+* If Metricbeat is being run then on each cluster node, grant explicit access to the Metricbeat user with a filesystem ACL by running `setfacl -m u:1000:rw /var/run/docker.sock` command.
 Otherwise, docker stats will not be shown.

 **Installation instructions**